aegray/even_hub_emu/FEEDBACK.md

 * Allow partial updates to that raw pixel buffer - for example I might only want to update a small square of the full image, right now (as far as I can tell) I have to update the full image.
 * (Not sure if this is possible depending on memory constraints) allow pre writing over images and then "switching" to a pre loaded buffer rather than having to write the data each time

-## Improvement: Native functionality for free
+## Improvement idea: Native functionality for free
 This is not asking you to add native functionality - it's suggesting how you can allow it pretty easily with not a ton of work on your side:

 There are a lot of places where you need some sort of native api for useful functionality - the way I've dealt with this is to build another app (generally flutter) that contains a small webserver and serves native requests to the even hub app.